Nilava123/Feedforward-Neural-Network/README.md

 # Feedforward-Neural-Network
 Assignment related to CS 725

-This project is completed as a part of the course, Foundations of Machine Learning(Cs 725) at Indian Institute of Technology Bombay in Autumn, 2022.
+This project is completed as a part of the course, Foundations of Machine Learning(CS 725) at Indian Institute of Technology Bombay in Autumn, 2022.
 The course is offered by the Dept. of Computer Science and Engineering.

 # Objective